 - Tech & Print

-In the print paradigm, it was common practice for faculty to sign their copyright over to publishers who then distributed the work.
-As it becomes easier to distribute material online, this is changing.
 In 2013, Oregon State University Faculty Senate unanimously passed an Open Access Policy.
 One direct result of this policy is that OSU faculty retain copyright to articles published after the policy was passed.
-This means OSU faculty can distribute the accepted manuscript version (post peer review, pre publisher formatting) of their articles from their own web sites, deposit them in repositories (such as ScholarsArchive@OSU and PubMed Central), use them in their classes, and develop derivative works.
+Specifically, OSU faculty can distribute the accepted manuscript version (post peer review, pre publisher formatting) of their articles from their own websites, deposit them in repositories (such as ScholarsArchive@OSU and PubMed Central), use them in their classes, and develop derivative works.